johannesalke/johannesalke/README.md

 **Projects**
 - CyberspaceCLI: My biggest project so far, and one I'm still working on improving when the API updates, is a CLI Client for the social network [Cyberspace](https://cyberspace.online).
 It's written in Go, mostly using the standard library but with some Charmbracelet modules for graphical rendering.
 You can find it pinned below or under [this](https://github.com/johannesalke/cyberspacecli) link.

+**Currently working on**
+- Doing small experiments with go to deepen my understanding of the language.
+- Reading parts of the Go stadard library to find out how common utilities work under the hood.
+- Learning Bash scripting.

 **Book Recommendations**